gfranko/gfranko.github.com/source/_posts/2013-01-05-i-love-my-iife.markdown

 You might be wondering why we need to wrap the immediately invoked anonymous function inside of parentheses.
 Before I explain why, try the above code inside of a console window.
 Get a syntax error?

-By wrapping the anonymous function inside of parentheses, the JavaScript parser knows to treat the anonymous function as a function expression instead of a function declaration, since JavaScript does not allow statements inside of parentheses.
+By wrapping the anonymous function inside of parentheses, the JavaScript parser knows to treat the anonymous function as a function expression instead of a function declaration.
 A function expression can be called (invoked) immediately by using a set of parentheses, but a function declaration cannot be.

 <!-- more -->